interledger/publisher-tools/README.md

 ## What are Publisher Tools?

 Inspired by platforms like BuyMeACoffee and Patreon, these tools prioritize accessibility, ease of use, and low technical barriers to adoption.
-They allow publishers with a Web Monetization-enabled wallet to easily customize and generate embeddable components by inserting a simple script into their website's HTML.
+They allow publishers with a Web Monetization-enabled wallet to easily customize and generate embeddable components by inserting a simple script into their website's HTML.\
+For detailed information about each tool and how to use them, visit the [Publisher Tools documentation](https://webmonetization.org/developers/tools/).

 ### New to Interledger?